Xocash695/Macos-themed-bazzite/README.md

 # MacOS-themed-bazzite
 A custom image of Bazzite with a macOS theme pre-installed, featuring the MacTahoe GTK/KDE theme, Apple Plymouth boot splash, and more.

-> **Disclaimer:** This project is in no way affiliated with, endorsed by, or associated with Apple Inc. macOS is a trademark of Apple Inc. This repository does not host any Apple assets or artifacts — it simply automates the download, installation, and configuration of third-party open-source themes and tools that are inspired by macOS.
-No ISO image is distributed publicly in this repository for legal reasons.
+> **Disclaimer:** This project is in no way affiliated with, endorsed by, or associated with Apple Inc. macOS is a trademark of Apple Inc. This repository does not host any Apple assets or artifacts — it simply automates the download, installation, and configuration of third-party open-source themes and tools inspired by macOS.
+The pre-built OCI image published to GHCR is the automated output of running `build.sh` via GitHub Actions, fetching everything at build time from the upstream sources listed in the Credits section.
+The only exception is a Konsave profile (`macOS-layout.knsv`) included in this repo, which contains our custom KDE panel and widget layout.
+The package is made available for existing users to receive updates via `bootc upgrade`.
+No ISO is distributed publicly for legal reasons.

-## About the Pre-built Package
-The OCI image published to GHCR (`ghcr.io/xocash695/macos-themed-bazzite:latest`) is simply the automated output of running `build.sh` inside a container via GitHub Actions — the same result you would get if you built the image yourself from the source code in this repository.
-No assets are manually curated or hosted by this project; everything is fetched at build time from the original upstream sources listed in the Credits section.
-The published package exists purely as a convenience for existing users to receive updates without having to rebuild the image themselves.

 ## AI Disclosure
 This project was created with the assistance of AI (Claude by Anthropic and Gemini by Google).